RobSpectre/Talks-Old/Your Execution Year/README.md

           average performance is the enemy
     - Pro tips
         - Continuous Integration
+            - Important thing here to remember is that this is a journey, not a destination.
+You are never done making your release process better.
             - Release small changes as often as possible
             - Keep the main development branch (aka master or trunk) in a releasable state